vanle2000/Stock-Price-prediction-with-deep-learning/README.md

 ## Code
 1. Phase I - EDA [acquisition-and-EDA.ipynb](acquisition-and-EDA.ipynb): This code is used to pre-process the dataset.
-2. Phase II - Prediction Model & Sentiment Analysis [hyper_parameters.py](): This code is used to define all hyper-parameters regarding training.
+2. Phase II - Prediction Model & Sentiment Analysis [model_stock_price_prediction.ipynb](model_stock_price_prediction.ipynb): This code is used to define all hyper-parameters regarding training.
 3. Phase III - Autoencoder DL Content-based Filtering & Web App [fashion_input.py](): This code is used to pre-process the image further during training.